Planning the right kidney failure diet for dogs is crucial to managing chronic kidney disease.

 - Extra Additions – 1 ounce

-These general proportions should give a moderately sized dog with kidney failure all the nutrition he needs as well as reducing the load put on his kidneys.
+These general proportions should give a moderately sized dog with kidney failure all the nutrition he needs as well as reduce the load put on his kidneys.
 This is where you start.

 Meat Sources for Kidney Failure Diet